Thoughts on Social Isolation & Loneliness

-No matter the circumstances involved, loneliness or isolation is not an easy topic to address with someone for whom you care deeply.
-Loneliness sometimes causes a feeling of embarrassment or shame, which can make an already difficult and painful experience even harder to bear.
+Thoughts on social isolation and loneliness in the elderly can be not an easy topic to address with someone for whom you care deeply.
+Loneliness sometimes causes feeling of embarrassment or shame, which can make an already difficult and painful experience even harder to bear.
 Loneliness is not something that can be objectively determined; after all, feeling lonely is a subjective experience, one where a person feels sadness or distress at being alone.

 Just as complicated can be situations where a loved one lives alone or separated from close friends and family, but claims to feel perfectly fine with the arrangement.
 Social isolation may not always feel like a problem for some people, but the lack of opportunities to connect with others can affect the way a person views the world.
 Though isolation and loneliness are two completely separate concerns, they can both contribute to health problems in the elderly.

-Why is it so hard to talk about isolation or loneliness?
+• Why is it so hard to talk about loneliness?

 Elderly people, just like all adult people, sometimes experience loneliness when they are separated from a spouse or partner.
 For example, the death of a spouse or the sense of loss associated with illnesses like dementia that impact a spouse’s ability to engage with close family members can inspire feelings of loneliness.
 For others, retirement can lead to loneliness as job environments are often socially active.
 Loss of mobility and a lack of access to transportation can also lead to feelings of loneliness and isolation.

 • Social isolation and loneliness put the elderly at higher risk for health problems